 Turnips are a good alternative replacement for potatoes in keto diets.
 Fried, boiled, mashed, roasted turnips are a low-carb alternative to potatoes.
 However, the mustardy flavor might be overpowering for people who don’t like mustardy flavors.

-It is important to mention that although fried turnips can replace fried potatoes, however, if someone wants to follow a healthy lifestyle it is recommended to avoid eating fried foods.
-Meaning that fried turnips are not a healthy alternative to fried potatoes.
+Although fried turnips can replace fried potatoes, it is important to mention that if someone wants to follow a healthy lifestyle, it is recommended to avoid eating fried foods, which means that fried turnips are not a healthy alternative to fried potatoes.

 Radishes are also recommended to be consumed in the keto diet and can be a good alternative to potatoes.
 However, turnips are more versatile in cooking compared to radishes.

-Radishes decrease blood sugar levels, if taken in high amounts in association with anti-diabetic drugs it might cause hypoglycemia.
-Meaning that it decreases sugar levels below the normal levels.
+Radishes decrease blood sugar levels.
+If taken in high amounts in association with anti-diabetic drugs, it might cause hypoglycemia, which means it decreases sugar levels below the normal levels.

 It is important to take into consideration turnip allergies.
-If it’s the first time someone is consuming turnips, it is advised to consume it in lower amounts the first 2 times in case that person is allergic to turnips.
+If it’s the first time someone is consuming turnips, it is advised to consume it in lower amounts the first two times if that person is allergic to turnips.

 Radish allergies also exist; however, it is rare.